Your Fantasy Baby vs Your Reality Baby

 When your “real” baby arrives, the feelings you’ve already developed about your fantasy baby, may be powerful enough that reality disappoints you…

 Paying attention to your fantasies can teach you a lot about yourself and your ideas about what mothering will be like.
 Your fantasies of who your child will be and what you’ll be like as a mom are informed by your observations of the experiences of your own mother and other female relatives and friends.
 They’re influenced by the community and culture in which you live, books you’ve read, and the movies and TV programs you watch.

 By the time your “real” baby arrives, you’ve already developed feelings about your fantasy baby, and those feelings may be powerful enough that reality disappoints you if it doesn’t align with your vision.
 This can be especially difficult for those of us that have been imagining motherhood since we were children and not just from when we saw that positive pregnancy result.

 You may fantasize that your baby is going to be the best version of you or have the attributes you wish you had.
 You may imagine that your baby will bring you gifts of joy or love that are missing from your life, or were missing from your childhood family.
 Many pregnant women have vivid fantasies of their child’s gender.
-Sure, everyone says she’ll love her baby as long as he/she’s healthy, but deep down, we’ve found that many moms have a secret wish for a boy or a girl.
+Sure, everyone says she’ll love her baby as long as he/she’s healthy, but deep down, I’ve found that many moms have a secret wish for a boy or a girl.

-We encourage you to pay attention to your fantasies, but try not to judge or get too attached to them.
+I encourage you to pay attention to your fantasies, but try not to judge or get too attached to them.